AcademySoftwareFoundation/tac/process/start_project.md

 ## What makes a good project to host at the Academy Software Foundation?

-Open-source projects and open-collaboration working groups hosted at the Academy Software Foundation are ones that benefit the motion picture and visual effects industries.
+Open-source projects hosted at the Academy Software Foundation are ones that benefit the motion picture and visual effects industries.
 Successful projects bring diverse organizations and participants together; our experiences at the Linux Foundation and in open source tell us that a diverse community drives greater outcomes and innovation.
 As a vendor-neutral entity, the Academy Software Foundation creates that level playing field to drive leveraged, open collaboration.

 In evaluating projects to be hosted at the Academy Software Foundation, the TAC generally has these considerations when evaluating a project.

 - Does the project address a common problem in the motion picture and visual effects industries that is not solved by other efforts?
+- Does the project have broad adoption across film production studios, software vendors, and related organizations, or is there a clear path to that adoption?
 - Will the project have the potential to gain alignment and participation amongst multiple constituents, including software vendors, studios, and other related organizations, to participate as contributors and maintainers?
 - Is the project's leadership best positioned and capable of growing the project?
 - For a project proposed at the [Incubation Stage](lifecycle#incubation-stage) or a project proposed at [Sandbox Stage](/lifecycle#sandbox-stage) that would grow into an [Incubation Stage](lifecycle#incubation-stage) project, could the TAC invest in helping it succeed?